 - I attend a member school, is my application process different?

-- Can I take the SAT abroad?
+- Can I take the SAT and ACT abroad?

 High school students in good academic and disciplinary standing may apply to spend their sophomore, junior or senior year abroad with SYA.